-Should I Visit Podgorica?
+Should You Visit Podgorica?

-Gay Podgorica: Where to Stay
+Gay Podgorica: Hotels & Where to Stay

-Meeting a Local in Podgorica
+Meeting A Local At My Podgorica Apartment

 She was so happy to have met an American traveler and I was very glad to have interacted with a nice older woman who humbly wished me well on my travels.
 It was a beautiful moment for me.